elihunter173/website/content/blog/toothpaste_reviews_2020.md

 Oh Aquafresh, I never used you before now and I'm glad.
-This was the hardest paste to spread (much worse than the gel above!) and hardly foamed at all once you actually got it all over your teach.
+This was the hardest paste to spread (much worse than the gel above!) and hardly foamed at all once you actually got it all over your teeth.
 The taste was the harshest mint I tried and didn't even leave your mouth feeling clean.
 It wasn't actively unpleasant to use but there are so many better options.